 Many of the school papers you’ll come across in your child’s backpack fall into the category of Handy Reference.
-These papers include such things as: lunch menus, class rosters, teacher contact information, school bell schedule, academic calendar, etc. Many of these papers will arrive in your home during the first week or two of school.
+These papers include such things as lunch menus, class rosters, teacher contact information, school bell schedule, academic calendar, etc. Many of these papers will arrive at your home during the first week or two of school.

 Lucky for you we covered exactly what to do with handy reference paper in Week 2.

 Parent “Homework” (a.k.a.
 Action Papers)